 For the vast majority of individuals who experience an acute episode of low-back pain, 90 percent recover within six weeks.

-However, if you're experiencing back pain along with any of the following symptoms or conditions, contact your primary care doctor immediately to rule out any serious causes:
+However, if you're experiencing back pain along with one or more of the following 'red flag' symptoms or conditions, contact your primary care doctor immediately to rule out any serious causes:

 As long as you don't have any warning signs (often called red flag conditions) with your back pain, there are some simple steps you can take to help your back heal: